daos-stack/daos/docs/user/tensorflow.md

   * WritableFiles
   * ReadOnlyMemoryRegion (which is left unimplemented in the case of the DFS plugin)

-The DFS Plugin translates each of these operations to their DAOS Filesystem equivalent, and utilizes features such as asynchronous reads with caching to ensure a high I/O bandwidth for its users
+The DFS Plugin translates the key operations offered by Tensorflow IO to their DAOS Filesystem equivalent, while utilizing DAOS underlying functionalities and features to ensure a high I/O bandwidth for its users

 ## Setup
 In order to utilize the DFS Plugin for the meantime, the Tensorflow-IO library will need to be